LucasCosas/mlops/README.md

 Take note of the Storage Account name, container name and key

-In the file setup.py make sure to use the Storage Account name, container and key in lines 32-34
+In the file setup.py make sure to use the Storage Account name, container and key in lines 35-37

+If you already created a datastore (azure ml datastore pointing to a Storage Account or datalake) change line 27

 ### Create Connected Services